 Telephone orders can only be accepted from the cardholder, we are unable to process a request for payment by a third party.
 It is therefore imperative when processing a TO that the caller is asked to confirm that they are the cardholder, and if possible where customer information is held verification questions should be asked.
 For example, confirm their address or date of birth.
 Online payments and Cardholder Present Transactions provide greater security as the customer is able to authenticate that they are the cardholder.

 When cardholder data is provided by telephone it should be input directly into the manual terminal or online payment page (only online sites approved by the Finance Office can be used) immediately by a trained member of staff.
-The only exception to this would be if the card terminal is not available.
-In this circumstance the card data can be written down to ensure the cardholder is not inconvenienced.
-The staff member must then wait for the terminal to be available prior to undertaking another task and securely destroy the cardholder data by cross shredding after the payment has been processed.
-If the staff member is unable to do this, they must not take the card data, but return the call to the customer when the terminal becomes available.

 The number of staff trained to take payments by telephone must be restricted to the number needed to facilitate the business function.
 Access to cardholder data displayed must be restricted to staff who require the card details to fulfil their role.
 These restrictions are in place to ensure the security of cardholder data by monitoring and controlling the members of staff who have access to unencrypted cardholder data.